 The Cave of the Winds Tour takes you to the foot of the American Falls and lets you walk under the falls.
 You’ll definitely get wet despite the ponchos but it’s definitely worth it.

 15. Feel The Magic Of A Zoo

 Some of the wildlife you probably won’t see in national parks, you can see in zoos.
 The Lake Superior Zoo in Duluth was a fun find for our family to see their wallabies, an Amur tiger, a playground, and an adventure opportunity.

-Zoos are not just for viewing these precious wildlife, sometimes they also have hidden adventures in them.
-Such as the huge playground our kids loved during our visit to Nashville's Zoo, or the giraff feeding in the Naples Florida Zoo.
+Zoos are not just for viewing this precious wildlife, sometimes they also have hidden adventures for them.
+Such as the huge playground our kids loved during our visit to Nashville’s Zoo, or the giraffe feeding in the Naples Florida Zoo.